 - Make work easier and less frustrating

 We emphasized small, low-cost, low-risk improvements as a way to get started.
 There's a time and place for projects and bigger, more systemic improvement efforts, but you have to start somewhere.

 I shared the Kaizen model that Joe Swartz and I shared in our book Healthcare Kaizen (which is admittedly aimed at “human healthcare” settings even though the principles are universal).

 Discussing problems, opportunities, ideas, or solutions is the second step of this process.
 Employees are engaged and empowered, but their managers and leaders should be coaches and facilitators — partners in improvement.
 Leaders are responsible for “the system” but they don't have all of the answers.
-Employees have an important role to play in raising issues and brainstorming and testing solutions.
+Employees have an important role in raising issues and brainstorming and testing solutions.

 The first two questions (one during the talk and one at the end) were basically the same.
 I'll paraphrase:

 “What if an employee implements something really dumb without my permission?”

 In my experience, that's not likely to happen.
 If anything, employees are more likely to be cautious if not scared.